khiner/mesh2audio/README.md

   - Debug build (default): `./script/Build`
   - Release build: `./script/Build -r [--release]`

-Debug build is generated in the `./build` directory relative to project (repo) root.
+Debug build is generated in the `./build` directory relative to the project (repo) root.
 Release build is generated in `./build-release`.

 To run the freshly built application: